^

 Use Cardioarginine during pregnancy

-Do not breastfeed while using the medication.
+You should not breastfeed while using this medicine.

 Contraindications